Docker Machine Executor autoscale configuration

 Insecure = false

-Note that the MachineOptions parameter contains options for the google driver which is used by Docker Machine to spawn machines hosted on Google Compute Engine, and one option for Docker Machine itself (engine-registry-mirror).
+The MachineOptions parameter contains options for both the google driver that Docker Machine uses to create machines on Google Compute Engine and for Docker Machine itself (engine-registry-mirror).